th-schwarz/CKEditor.Java/README.md

 * Integrating CKEditor.Java into Open Source software.
 * Personal and educational use of CKEditor.Java.
 * Integrating CKEditor.Java in commercial software while at the same time satisfying the terms of the Open Source license.

+## Changes

+* 0.2-SNAPSHOT
+  * issue#5: support creating of a div for building the editor